SubhamDas1997/forecastNow/README.md

 1. Clone the repo to your folder of choice
 1. Open the folder with VSCode (recommended)
 1. Open the terminal and install all dependencies using `npm install`
-1. Navigate to root left of your project and create a `.env.local` file.
+1. Navigate to root level of your project and create a `.env.local` file.
 The file should contain the following variables -
     - `APP_PORT_NO = 3000`
     - `API_URL = http://localhost:5001/api/forecast-now`
     - `OPENAI_API_KEY` which you have already noted down after creating account on OpenAPI